 With 60% of exports stemming from U.S. IP-intensive companies, it is essential that the U.S. government open new markets by advancing trade agreements with strong IP provisions.
-The GIPC has prioritized working with key trading partners to set strong global standards through trade policy vehicles such as the Trans-Pacific Partnership (TPP) and the Trans-Atlantic Trade and Investment Partnership (TTIP).
+The GIPC has prioritized working with key trading partners to set strong global standards through various trade policy vehicles.
 The GIPC Trade Task Force engages regularly and actively with the administration, Congress, and partner countries to sustain broad-based support for the further development of a global IP-led innovation model.

 Build Alliances Globally

 GIPC seeks to promote vibrant and effective IP policies in the global arena by working with a diverse network of allies to communicate the value of intellectual property protection to job creation and economic and cultural development.
 For example, in Geneva, GIPC has conducted a series of programs, in partnership with country-based Missions in Geneva, to champion the value of strong IP protection and enforcement to economic development, particularly in developing countries.

 In addition, GIPC has commissioned and released research on the value of strong IP protections to fostering innovation, which we have promoted in bilateral and multilateral fora.